divanvisagie/blog/content/post/service-registry/index.md

+---
-# Service Registry Pattern
+title: Service Registry Pattern

-# Connecting Microservices
+subtitle: An easier way to connect services
+date: 2020-06-26
+---

 Microservice architectures are popular these days, but while they provide certain benefits they also introduce new problems.
 One of these problems is that even if you have only a few services, connecting to them via IP address can quickly become painstaking.